There are some high stakes for Saturday's slate

 That matters more than you might think.

-Sure, college basketball seasons are long and filled with redemptive opportunities -- especially to rebuild resumes damaged in nonconference matchups.
+Sure, college basketball seasons are long and filled with redemptive opportunities -- especially to rebuild résumés damaged in nonconference matchups.
 But the wins and losses in this stretch could also haunt programs on Selection Sunday.

 Don't ignore the stakes of the upcoming slate.
 Here's why Saturday matters.

-Villanova trying to stop a free fall as Kansas continues pursuit of top overall seed (No. 17 Villanova at No. 1 Kansas, 12 p.m.
-ET on ESPN)
+Villanova tries to stop a free fall as Kansas continues pursuit of top overall seed (No. 17 Villanova at No. 1 Kansas, noon ET on ESPN)

 In April, Jay Wright led Villanova to its second national title in three years before three players -- Mikal Bridges, Donte DiVincenzo and Omari Spellman -- secured spots in the first round of the NBA draft.
 The Dallas Mavericks picked Wooden Award winner Jalen Brunson in the second round.